AnyChart/docs.anychart.com/Maps/Labels.md

 ## Overlap

-Some maps might contain several tiny regions, which labels are not able to suit the sizes of their regions.
+Some maps contain tiny regions, so it is just necessary to have an opportunity to control labels overlap.
 In these cases it is just necessary to have an opportunity to disable and enable some of them.

 ### Map